 A Program for Gifted and Talented Youth

 For session dates and other information please visit the World of Wonder Website.

 Cost: $99 per class; $29 per week of recreation (optional)

 Location: Bradley University, Baker Hall

-Since 1983, the Institute for Gifted and Talented Youth and its predecessor, the Peoria County Foreign Language Immersion Program, have offered summer educational program opportunities for Central Illinois youth.
-The Institute's summer program, World of Wonder (WOW), features a broad array of one-week enrichment courses which enable first through sixth grade students to explore and expand their interests and abilities in a university environment.
-Now in its twenty-third year World of Wonder remains a high quality, thriving program for area youth.
+Since 1983, the Bradley University Institute for Gifted and Talented Youth and its predecessor, the Peoria County Foreign Language Immersion Program, have offered summer educational program opportunities for Central Illinois youth.
+The Institute's summer program, World of Wonder (WOW), features a broad array of one-week courses, which enables first through eighth grade students to explore and expand their interests and abilities in a university environment.

 In determining eligibility, Institute personnel consider these questions: "Will this student benefit from the classes offered?" and "Is this student described by the following definition of gifted and talented children?"